reportportal/agent-js-playwright/README.md

 };
 ```

-2. Collect the launch ids and call the merge operation.
+2. Collect the launch IDs and call the merge operation.

-The ReportPortal API can be used to filter the required launches by the provided attribute to collect their ids.
+The ReportPortal API can be used to filter the required launches by the provided attribute to collect their IDs.

 ```javascript
 /*